The 2025 Pizza Oven Buying Guide

 The size of the oven will determine the amount of cooking surface area you have.

-To find out how much cooking space you need in a pizza oven depends on: 1. the number of people you're serving, 2. the type of food or pizzas you're making, and 3. how frequently how plan to use the oven.
+To find out how much cooking space you need in a pizza oven depends on:

 While there is no one-size fits all answer to this, below are general guidelines to help you estimate how much cooking surface area you need.